Icinga/icinga2/doc/16-upgrading-icinga-2.md

 ### Dependencies and Redundancy Groups <a id="upgrading-to-2-14-dependencies"></a>

-Before Icinga v2.12 all dependecies were cumulative.
+Before Icinga v2.12 all dependencies were cumulative.
 I.e. the child was considered reachable only if no dependency was violated.
-In v2.12 and v2.13, all dependecies were redundant.
+In v2.12 and v2.13, all dependencies were redundant.
 I.e. the child was considered unreachable only if no dependency was fulfilled. v2.14 restores the pre-v2.12 behavior and allows to override it.